-Effective January 1, 2015 and pursuant to the second modification to the Master Agreement with DET (refer to Underlying Contracts with DET in DESCRIPTION OF THE BUSINESS, below), production of copper concentrates from MVC is being conducted under a tolling agreement with DET under which title to the copper concentrates produced by MVC remains with DET and MVC earns tolling revenue, calculated as gross revenue for copper produced at applicable market prices, net of notional items (treatment and refining charges, DET copper royalties and transportation costs).
-In prior years, the nature of the agreements with DET resulted in DET copper royalties and transportation costs being reported as components of production costs.
+Effective January 1, 2015, MVC's production of copper concentrates commenced being conducted under a tolling agreement with DET under which title to the copper concentrates produced by MVC remains with DET and MVC earns tolling revenue, calculated as the gross value of copper produced at applicable market prices, net of notional items (treatment and refining charges, DET copper royalties and transportation costs).
+This modality will continue to December 31, 2022.